justin-hackin/react-minimal-starter-parcel/README.md

+# Parcel Dynamic Import Bug

+Demonstrates issue with using variables in dynamic import statements.

+Forked from:
 # React Minimal Starter Parcel

 A minimal starter project (2-files, 1 JS file) for React with Parcel and xo for linting.